arkency/posts/posts/2016-07-10-respond-to-format-is-useful-even-without-multiple-formats.md

 end
 ```

-After such change the client will get `406` error
+After such change, the client will get `406` error
 when the format is not supported.

 ```